Polarities – Opposites

 It seems like opposites attract because two “opposite ends” of the same polarity will attract.
 There are several reasons for this maya (illusion), which I will now explain in some detail.

-The part of you that is expressed consciously will have a counterpart that is subconscious.
-The more extreme the behavior, the more deeply buried the subconscious counterpart behavior.
-When you meet someone whose conscious behaviors mirror your subconscious behaviors, you feel reunited with yourself.
-Often the connection is obscured because the people you're attracted to mirror your repressed aspects in exalted ways.
 You may have repressed any aspect of yourself that is vain or self-interested because society deems that wrong, but then find yourself attracted to highly confident people who seem to genuinely love themselves.
-This often goes wrong when you find out that they're really more like covert narcissists than they are like genuinely self-loving people.
+This often turns sour when you find out that they’re really more like a covert narcissist than they are like a genuinely self-loving person.
 If this keeps happening to you, then the answer is to uncover your own repressed self-interest.

-You will also be attracted to people who fit your concept of love.
-Your concept of love was developed in childhood by your primary caregivers, and surroundings.
-Children will tend to run to the opposite polarity of their parents in order to escape their parents' pitfalls.
 If the parents are interrogating, the child will become aloof.
 If the parents are aloof, the child will become interrogating.
 If the parents are aggressive, the child will become withdrawn.
-These are generalizations which won't always apply, but the more extreme the scenario, the more likely the child is to polarize in the opposite direction from their parents.
-This is why traits like “good driving” and “being organized” seem to skip a generation; the grandparents seem to have more in common with their grandchildren than the parents do with their children because the grandparents polarized their children one direction, and when those children had children, they polarized back in the direction of the grandparents.
+These are generalizations which won’t always apply, but the more extreme the scenario, the more likely the child is to polarize in the opposite direction from their parents.
+This is why traits like “good driving” and “being organized” seem to skip a generation; the grandparents seem to have more similarities with their grandchildren than the parents do with their children because the grandparents polarized their children one direction, and when those children had children, they polarized back in the direction of the grandparents.

 Mitigating factors such as having parents who are already highly polarized from each other can help create a more balanced child if the child has the conscious resources to be introspective and question their own beliefs throughout their teen years.